10 Lessons to learn before your family hits the road in an RV

 5/Put away the cookbook

 As a working mom, I often don’t have a lot of time to cook.
 On this trip, I was determined to bring out my inner Gordon Ramsay.
 I even packed a cookbook which, in retrospect, seems absolutely ludicrous.
 Motorhome kitchens are small and only equipped with the basics, so keep it simple.
-Rely on the outside fire pit.
-Grilling is both satisfying and hassle-free.
+Rely on the outside fire pit or grill.
+Grilling is a lot easier to clean up, too!

 6/Borrow or download audiobooks

 When planning our trip, I had visions of bouncing down the road - reading, playing board games, and spending quality time with my children.
 We did.
 However, the road to where you’re going isn’t always straight, and I suffered some awful motion sickness.
 It’s in those moments that I softened on my no-electronics rule and allowed the kids to play video games or watch a movie.
 Surprisingly though, they actually preferred to listen to audiobooks with the grown-ups in the front cab.
 The books keep them entertained and me awake while driving.
 Borrow them from your local library or download them on a tablet or cell phone.

 I had researched each of the national parks that we’d be visiting thoroughly, right down to the best trails for kids.
 (Fortunately, you have the Outdoors section of KidTripster for that!)
 I quickly learned that hiking for our boys was not necessarily about the destination but instead about the hike itself.
 One of their favorite hikes was to Sipapu Bridge in Natural Bridges National Monument, a little-known spot in southeastern Utah.
 The boys had to maneuver over slickrock and climb wooden ladders.
 They were rewarded with a picnic under one of the country’s largest natural rock bridges.